 Music has always fascinated Los Castro.
-He has vivid memories of hiding behind a sofa while his father watched spaghetti westerns only to stand slack jawed with eyes closed.
-While other boys took nervous drags from a cigarrette, he breathed in smokey soundtracks by the likes of Ennio Morricone and other sonic visionaries.
-The sounds of fuzzed out spanish guitars transported and called out to him, and when he fell on an old guitar in the back of his grandmother's closet, it would be more literal than surprise.
-His love of the blues came unexpectedly during the "shredder 80's when he watched Stevie Ray Vaughan combine Albert King with Jimi Hendrix, all while dressed as a Mariachi-Samourai.
-Los was hooked!
+His mother's family sang well.
+Half sang mariachi, the other, soul music.
+Then there are his vivid memories of hiding behind a sofa just to listen while his father watched spaghetti westerns.
+He breathed in Ennio Morricone soundtracks the way other boys took nervous drags from their first cigarette.
+It was the smokey sound of fuzzy dspanish guitars that first transported and called out to him, so that by the time he stummbled on an old guitar in the back of his grandmother's closet, it came to be more literal than by surprise.
+His love of the blues was deepened during the "shredder 80's when he watched a mariachi-samourai garbbed Stevie Ray Vaughan combine Albert King with Jimi Hendrix, and Los was hooked!

 He had wanted a strat but, none-the-less his countless hours of guitar practice were rewarded when he inherited a '72 Martin D-35 from a retired bluegrass pro, and then to top it all off, he found himself under the tutelage of some of SoCal's finest studio musicians during his restless stints with R&B, rock and pop bands while the dust from grunge rock settled.
 Even though the music business has seen its share of tough times, Los gratefully credits his teachers and mentors for helping him endure the changes by fostering and nurturing his love of ALL good music, it served him well during his tenure as a side man.

-His children gone, he relocated to Portland, Oregon to find the proper creative headspace.
+With his children gone, he relocated to Portland, Oregon to find the proper creative headspace.
 Los co-founded Acoustic Anything with Bellow Bridge's Phil Hitt, fronted the power trio Los & Found and then teamed up with Singer-Songwriter Chris Casale in The Ready.
-After taking some time to regroup to write new material, he is now back with a new lease on life and an exciting new band.
+After taking some time to regroup to write and perform original material as a solo act, he is now back with a new lease on life and an exciting new trio.

 Crushed and crying young Walt Sayler Bush walked home alone from the 6th grade.
 In his pocket was his music report card.